 Benefits of Having a Registered Agent

-Having a registered agent can help a business avoid potentially embarrassing situations when legal documents are delivered when employees or clients are around.
+First and foremost, having a registered agent for an LLC is beneficial for having someone else responsible for receiving legal documents so that you never have to worry about missed deliverables or deadlines.
+It can also help a business avoid potentially embarrassing situations when legal documents are delivered when employees or clients are around.

 A major benefit is that the LLC's business location can change without having to file more paperwork because the registered agent's address remains the same.

 Good registered agents are experienced with corporate filings and can ensure the LLC complies with the state.
 Registered agents can also keep important copies on hand, such as a business' bylaws, articles of incorporation and organization, state reports, and company minutes.

 How Do I Change the Registered Agent for my LLC?

 To change the registered agent for your LLC, simply file a Change of Registered Agent form with the state where your business is registered.
 You must then cancel service with the previous registered agent.

 You may change registered agents at any time and as many times as you wish.
 Some states may require you to pay a filing fee, and there may be additional requirements depending on your state.
 For additional state-specific information, check in with your local Small Business Administration.
 They will be a resource to provide state-specific information.
 You also have the option to call your state’s business service website.

 What If I Don't Select a Registered Agent?

 A business that doesn't have a registered agent runs the risk of falling out of a state's good standing.